ioccc-src/winner/2020/ferguson1/README.md

-practising) mode, *can play by itself (**and win!**)*, is coloured (included [snake-colours.sh][] and [play.sh][] scripts compile in player-selected colours) and there are many other play modes (many more can be devised with the imagination and the environmental variables; see [gameplay.html][] for many examples and [play.sh][] for preconfigured modes) and options.
+practising) mode, *can play by itself (**and win!**)*, is coloured (included [snake-colours.sh][] and [play.sh][] scripts compile in player-selected colours) and there are many other play modes (many more can be devised with the imagination and the environmental variables; see [gameplay.html][] ([gameplay.md][] on GitHub) for many examples and [play.sh][] for preconfigured modes) and options.
 You can pause and there's even a built-in test unit for some features!
 The variables mentioned in the to run section at the top of this file modify the behaviour of Snake.

 Here are some other features of the game: